 Good nutrition is one of the most important areas to start creating your self-care routine.
 Filling your fridge, lunch boxes, and the dinner table with veggies, fruit, and whole grains will help you maintain a healthy weight, and provide vitamins and minerals that are essential for a healthy body and mind.
 Order your groceries online and save yourself some time in the store with hungry kids.

 Changing your eating habits to include more whole foods such as fruit, vegetables, salads, potatoes, and whole grains can reduce your grocery bill and fill the tummies in your home with food that is good for them.
 Start by adding a new fruit or vegetable each day and have your kids help you find new things to try.
+You might be surprised how easy it is to add more healthy foods into your normal menu.

 The second way to take care of your body is by planning time each day to get some exercise.
 This will help to clear your brain while also shifting your mindset by releasing endorphins and serotonin which makes your brain feel less stressed and happier.
 Besides the mental health benefit, regular exercise also helps you maintain healthy body weight and muscle tone.

 Take the kids to the park and play a game of tag.
 Go to the pool and swim together.
 Get the bikes out and go for a bike ride as a family and enjoy the sunshine together.
 The more you spend time outside being active, the more you will crave this.
+The more time you spend outside, actively getting fresh air and exercise, the more you may see your mood and outlook on life shift and become more positive as well.

 Your body is made up of about 70% water.
 This means that if your body is going to function well, you need to keep your body filled with fresh water to keep your organs working properly, enabling them to flush out the body waste.
 It also helps to lubricate the body joints, boosts skin health, regulates body temperature, and helps to maintain blood pressure.